SecHoussam/SuperMath/README.md

-# Features
+# Features ( Functions )

-- a
-- b
+- Max Of 2 Numbers
+- Min Of 2 Numbers
+- Max Of 3 Numbers
+- Min Of 3 Numbers
-- c
+- Swap function